 The Ultimate Warrior later quipped in a 2005 IGN interview, “When I got shut in the coffin, a lot of people were aghast.
 They’d say, ‘God, you’re gonna get in the coffin…and they’re gonna close it!’
 Like it’s almost blasphemous or something.
 It wasn’t my idea, but I wasn’t against it.
 Actually, I joked, I said it was the most rest I’d had in a long time!"

 However, Warrior was also occupied with helping Hulk Hogan battle Sargent Slaughter, Colonel Mustafa, and General Adnan.
-This meant to further the rivalry with Taker, the two feuds would sometimes play out in the same segment.
-Though the two feuds never got too intermingled, Hogan and Undertaker did stand face to face a few times, but neither man gained the upper hand on the other.
+This meant to further the rivalry with Taker.
+The two feuds would sometimes play out in the same segment.
+Though the two feuds never got too intermingled, Hogan and Undertaker did stand face to face a few times, but neither man gained the upper hand over the other.

-Both Undertaker and Sid would meet in the untelevised quarterfinals of the 1991 King of the Ring tournament after Sid advanced against the Warlord and the Undertaker dispatched of Animal.
+Both Undertaker and Sid would meet in the 1991 King of the Ring tournament’s untelevised quarterfinals after Sid advanced against the Warlord and the Undertaker dispatched of Animal.
 The two behemoths were up and coming monsters that couldn’t afford to look weak, so their match ended with a double countout.
 That fact isn’t odd as many tournaments from the Golden Age and New Generation had draws and double disqualifications to keep certain wrestlers strong.
-The two would mingle a bit on the house show circuit, but never really faced each other until the Main Event of WrestleMania 13.
+The two would mingle a bit on the house show circuit but never really faced each other until the Main Event of WrestleMania 13.